The Long Walk to Finchley: Plot

 She tries and fails to gain a candidacy at Beckenham, Hemel Hempstead and Maidstone, up against old boy networks, prejudice against her due to being a woman, a mother and a grocer's daughter and the party's preference for male war veterans.
 Frustrated at the shattering of her dreams of a political career being meritocratic, Margaret is in despair.
 Denis, however, suggests that she does not play by the old-boys' rules but instead uses what they perceive as her weakness (being a woman) against them.
-Margaret takes up his suggestion, going blonde and—through a show of tears in an interview with Kaberry, chairman of candidates—receiving information of a possible candidacy in Finchley.
+Margaret takes up his suggestion, going blonde and—through a show of tears in an interview with Donald Kaberry, chairman of candidates—receiving information of a possible candidacy in Finchley.
 The seat has a safe Conservative majority, but its present holder John Crowder is not managing that majority well and an alternative holder is being considered.

 Thatcher is shortlisted for the candidacy and, though the misogynistic Crowder tries to convince Heath (now Chief Whip) to oppose Thatcher, she retains Kaberry's support.
 She hopes Denis will accompany her to the selection panel, but goes ahead without him when he cannot return from Africa in time.
 She reaches the final two and on the way to this final hustings silences Crowder's open contempt for her and her chances by pouring scorn on his unremarkable political career.
 Her speech wins over even the woman in the audience whom Crowder had primed to oppose her and Margaret wins the candidacy.

 Crowder takes his complaints as to Margaret's takeover of the constituency to Heath, but Heath reveals that instead of warning the Finchley Conservatives off supporting Thatcher as Crowder had asked, he instead threatened them with dire penalties if they did not support her, partly in response to Crowder's slights against her working-class parentage (Heath's father was also working class).
 Crowder prophesies that, once into the House of Commons, Margaret will "never stop".

 Margaret then wins Finchley in the 1959 election and arrives at the House.
 There, Heath avoids and ignores her and has a flashback to the Conservative ball earlier in the drama—her question is revealed to have been a request to be helped by him into parliament, to return the favour for her helping him win Bexley.
 He is stung by her taking credit for his win at Bexley instead of simply taking up the "hand of friendship" he had been on the verge of offering her.
 The film then returns to 1959 and fades on Heath walking past her (breaking off ties with her and secretly tormented by Crowder's prophecy and his own forebodings of her future career) and Margaret's impassive, steely but ambiguous reaction to this.
 An onscreen message then refers to her beating him in the 1975 Conservative leadership election.